-Guy Miller was a young farmer from Newcastle who in 1956 won the Reserve section of the Durban
+Guy Miller was a young farmer from Newcastle who burst on to the Durban chess scene in 1956.

 In June 1959 Miller was invited to the South African championships and was the surprise leader after the first week, on 5½ out of 7.
 He then lost to Moss Kolnik in round 8 and slumped to 7½ out of 13 in the end.
 I am told that he was hospitalised for a while, after his mental collapse in this event.
-Miller took a lengthy break from the game.
+Guy took a lengthy break from the game.

 In 1965 The South African Chessplayer reported that Miller won the OFS Open held in Sasolburg at the end of 1964 and that he also won the 1965 OFS Open, held in October in Bloemfontein.
 In July 1966 he took part in the SA Open held in Durban, scoring 6½ points from his 11 games.
 Shortly thereafter he disappeared and his family imagined the worst.

 It turned out that Guy had gone to Europe to play chess and he only returned to South Africa about 4 years later.
 He suffered from mental illness, staying at Valkenberg hospital and Town Hill hospital for many years.
 My thanks go to his nephew for helping me tell this sad story.

 first game I could find between Miller and Kolnik,

 where Miller came within inches of a first round upset at the 1956 Natal Open.